humberts-lab/portfolio-storie-humbert/cybr-1100-security-awareness/cybr-1100-security-awareness/week2.md

 Lab Project: https://hockingcollege-my.sharepoint.com/:w:/g/personal/humberts_hocking_edu/EdH0VCmr2qNDpRJMAMVDcpMBtNvSKdz-aKhsweIIsiMgpA?e=SE5zGT

 **Reflection:** Knowing now how easy it is to get your password hacked, I will make sure to use two-factor authentication on any website I can.
 Update my devices as soon as possible and make my passwords more complex.
+Knowing that any device connected to the internet, especially the same WIFI, I will make sure that I am on a protected wifi before joining it, and won't click any suspicious links offering any type of reward.